evilmarty/hassio-addons/README.md

-# hassio-repository
+# Marty's Home Assistant Addons
-A personal repository for home-assistant.io
+A personal repository for home-assistant.io.

+**Disclaimer** use at own risk.

+These are the addons: